-I had several procedures done with sinus surgery (turbinoplasty, FESS) 4 weeks ago.
-I followed dr’s instructions as far as diet, and activity during the recovery period.
+Question: I had several procedures done with sinus surgery (turbinoplasty, FESS) 4 weeks ago.
+I followed a doctor’s instructions as far as diet, and activity during the recovery period.
 It all went very well, minimal pain, until this week when I started drinking peppermint tea daily.
 I didn’t make any connection between the two, but my sinuses start hurting right after the tea.
 As a matter of fact, one day I had two cups of the tea and the pain was really bad.
-Is there a connection between peppermint and sinus surgery (or any sinus condition)?
+Can you get a sinus headache from peppermint tea?
 I thought peppermint was good to treat sinus problems.
 Thank you.

 One of the more common agents worsening reflux is peppermint.
+So yes, you can get a sinus headache from peppermint tea.
 Please see the page below for some more information

 While there may be some other, unexplained etiology, acid reflux is by far the most likely cause of these symptoms- and may have been part of the cause of your sinus problems that necessitated surgery.